-With one notable exception…
+With two notable exceptions…

-This dog food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-California Natural Dry Dog Food
+California Natural Limited

 The Bottom Line